ubccr/xdmod-supremm/docs/supremm-compute-pcp.md

 of an HPC cluster.
 These configuration guidelines are based on the PCP data collection setup at CCR buffalo, which uses PCP version 4.3.2 that is supplied with Centos 7.

+Note that the PCP version 5.3.7 supplied with Rocky 8 does not support using date variables in the pmlogger output path.
+The template pmlogger control file is not suitable for use with PCP 5.

 ## Prerequisites

 PCP should be installed on every compute node as described in the [install section](supremm-install-pcp.md).